Travelling overseas with your children after separation

 With Christmas just over 2 months away, you may be thinking you have plenty of time to work out the agreement for Christmas, however the Courts in Australia which deal with family law matters have a cut-off date for dealing with arrangements for Christmas and the school holiday period.
 While this is generally in early November, we recommend that you do not leave it until the last minute as there are additional steps you need to take to make sure you have approval to take the children out of the country before then.

-If your arrangements for Christmas Day or the Christmas school holidays are in doubt or in dispute, call our Accredited Family Law Specialist team today for your 45-minute free consultation and make sure that you’re on the right path.
+If your arrangements for Christmas Day or the Christmas school holidays are in doubt or in dispute, call our office today for your 45-minute free consultation and make sure that you’re on the right path.

 The contents of this publication are not legal advice to anybody who receives it and should not be treated as legal advice.
 You should not take any action following reading this publication without legal advice concerning its application or relevance to your own circumstances.